We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 You’re craving a Starbucks pumpkin spice latte, but…you want to save money and skip out on all the artificial flavors and chemcials in the Starbucks version, so what is a girl to do?

-Make our homemade pumpkin spice latte recipe, of course.
+Make one at home, of course.
 It tastes way better than the Starbucks version, takes pantry staples, is more economical, and can be made in less time than picking one up from the coffee shop, so what do you have to lose?

 This recipe takes eight simple ingredients, many of which you’ll have in your cupboard or fridge.
 No artificial flavors or colors in sight!

-- Pumpkin puree for a real pumpkin flavor
+- Pumpkin puree for a real autumn flavor

 - Pumpkin pie spice for the autumn aroma (don’t have it?
 Make some in 2 minutes with this recipe.)